 George Washington Memorial Parkway | NETHERLANDS CARILLON

 The Netherlands Carillon was a gift to the United States from the Netherlands in appreciation for liberating the country from the Germans during World War II.
 It was dedicated on May 5, 1960.
+The carillon originally had 49 bells.
+A 50th bell was added in 1995 for the 50th anniversary of the liberation of the Netherlands.
+Three more bells were added during a 2022 renovation, bringing the current total to 53.
+The new bells were dedicated to General George C. Marshall, Eleanor Roosevelt, and Martin Luther King Jr.

 The carillon is located north of Arlington Cemetery near the U. S. Marine Corp Memorial.
 There is no parking at the carillon, but limited parking is available along the road that circles the Marine Corps Memorial.
 It is a short walk between the two.
 An alternative is to take the metro to either the Arlington Cemetery or Rosslyn Metro station.
-I made the half mile walk from the cemetery, which takes about 15 minutes.
+I made the half-mile walk from the cemetery, which takes about 15 minutes.
 Ask any of the guards or cemetery personnel for directions.
 Both the Netherlands Carillon and the Marine Corps Memorial are managed by the National Park Service as sub units of the George Washington Memorial Parkway.

 Back to the Top

-Last updated on April 7, 2020
+Last updated on January 9, 2025

 Share this article